Library Planning Program Start Time

 Consider professional sports, starting at the top of the hour.
 A perfect example was the Chicago White Sox.
 White Sox weeknight home games will begin at 7:11 p.m. instead of the typical 7:05 p.m. first pitch as part of the deal.

 I can hear the voice of some librarians say, “We cannot change our times.
 People know storytime is Wednesday at 9:00 a.m.”
 The alternative is to have the “actual program” start at 9:15 a.m.
 Like professional sports, we turn the T.V. on at noon but realize the game doesn’t start to 12:09 and know this T.V. schedule activity based on this new start time.

 You, the librarian, are the producer of the event.
 Advertise the program publicly to start at 9:00 a.m. and schedule the staff or entertainer to start at 9:10 a.m.

-Over the years of performing, I always ask the librarian if they have any announcements before the start of the show?
-The majority of the librarians take a pass and say, “We don’t have anything to announce.”
+Over the years of performing, I have always asked the librarian if they have any announcements before the start of the show.
+Most librarians take a pass and say, “We don’t have anything to announce.”
 If you can recall when you said this, don’t do it again.
 Consider you have new families that may be unaware of all the library’s services.
 Parents are busy people and forget things.
-Public service announcements before the show’s start will help reinforce or remind local families about the free service the library provides.
+Public service announcements before the show starts will help reinforce or remind local families about the library’s free service.

 Finally, you use the extra ten minutes to educate, inform, and distract the audience from those arriving late.
 The show can start promptly at the delayed time that only you, your staff, and the entertainer know.
 Movie theaters have been doing this for decades, and nobody questions the exact start of a movie once in the theater.